tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Update note on the recommended column with text in {{rec-note}}.

+- Replace the registry range table note column for the 0-255, 512-65535 range with "Unallocated".

 # TLS Exporter Labels Registry

 This document updates the registration procedure for the TLS Exporter